tak40/JSInterviewPrep/README.md

 1. [What are the falsy values in JavaScript?](./falsyValues.js) - Understand the values in JavaScript that evaluate to false.

-A: "A se of unique values that evaluate to false."
+A: "A set of unique values that evaluate to false."

 ```javascript
 const falsyValues = [false, 0, "", null, undefined, NaN, -0];